take action

 House of Representatives: House Energy & Commerce and House Ways & Means

 Our goal is to get this legislation passed to the Senate and House of Representatives where they can be put up for a YES vote.
-Here is why nurses should advocate for S.1357 and H.R.2581:
+Click here to see facts on why nurses should advocate for H.R.2530/S.1113.
+Prepare for your visit with the following.

 A copious amount of studies prove that more patients per nurse result in a higher mortality rate.
 Studies also show that there is a long term cost benefit to hospitals due to better nurse retention, decreased occupational injuries, and lessened complications in the hospital.
 Familiarize yourself with the differences between the proposed federal staffing bills, what the ANA supports (ONLY acuity/staffing committees) compared to what NursesTakeDC supports (ratios AND acuity).